patricia-cosma/practice-makes-perfect/footer/README.md

-As responsiveness is important to me when it comes to creating new projects, I wanted to give it a go and practice on this more and more.
-Therefore, while being a simple one, this exercise allowed me to be a bit more familiar with responsive pages.
-I chose to work with footers as they also have columns, possible links and they can be found in almost any website.
+Wanting to give another go and practice a bit more responsiveness with CSS, I chose to work with footers as they also have columns, possible links and they can be found in almost any website.
+Therefore, while being a simple, it allowed me to be a bit more familiar with responsive pages.

-Responsive footer:
+This is the preview of the project in different window sizes:

 ![image](https://user-images.githubusercontent.com/107708977/186942898-17a7e2af-e667-4950-ad4f-1d09864645fa.png)